Free · macOS Tahoe

 How to Close Windows in Mission Control

-Download the free trial and start closing windows in Mission Control immediately.
-No credit card required.
-No complicated setup.
-Just install and try it.
+Download it and start closing windows in Mission Control in minutes.
+It's free, and there's no complicated setup.
+Just install and go.

 1